Enter your ZIP to

 How Much Does a Tin Roof Cost?

-The national average cost for a tin roof, including materials, labor, and the removal of the existing roof, generally ranges from $6.50 to $21 per square foot.
-This wide range is mostly influenced by the type of tin roofing and the complexity of the installation.
-For a standard 3,000 square foot roof with a moderate pitch, you can expect to pay between $19,500 and $63,000, depending on which type of tin roofing you choose.
+The average cost for installing a tin roof — including materials and labor — ranges from $10 to $18 per square foot.
+This range is based mostly on the type of tin roof and how complex the installation is.
+For a 3,000-square-foot roof with a moderate pitch, the total cost typically falls between $30,000 and $54,000.

 Tin roofs come in a few different styles, each with distinct aesthetic and structural characteristics that influence their cost, durability, and lifespan.